-Are you interested in a career as an addiction social worker?
+Are you interested in a career in addiction social work education?
 This field is ideal for individuals who want to offer mental health services to patients who are struggling with substance abuse and/or addiction.
-The job of addiction social workers is very multifaceted, but they are often trained and certified to assess the condition of their patients, identify possible reasons for the addiction, recognize potential triggers for further abuse, and develop individualized treatment plans designed to meet goals and promote a substance-free lifestyle.
+The job of a licensed addiction social work is very multifaceted, but they are often trained and certified to assess the condition of their patients, identify possible reasons for the addiction, recognize potential triggers for further abuse, and develop individualized treatment plans designed to meet goals and promote a substance-free lifestyle.

 What Do Addiction Social Workers Do?

-With nearly nine percent of the United States population struggling with some form of substance abuse, social workers specializing in addiction play an extremely important role in today’s society.
+With nearly nine percent of the United States population struggling with some form of substance abuse, social work specializing in addiction play an extremely important role in today’s society.
 Ideal candidates for these positions should have a very strong interest in both counseling services and behavioral sciences.
-In addition, substance abuse counselors must have a firm understanding of human ethics and be strongly dedicated to helping others.
+In addition, substance abuse counselors work with a firm understanding of human ethics and be strongly dedicated to helping others.

 Day in the Life of an Addiction Social Worker

-The responsibilities of addiction social workers are extremely varied and they must often complete a number of different tasks on a daily basis.
+The responsibilities of addiction clinical social work are extremely varied and they must often complete a number of different tasks on a daily basis.
 While every position is a little different, some of the most common duties include:

 Although drugs and alcohol make up a significant portion of the country’s substance abuse problem, there are many other types of addiction.
 People are capable of becoming addicted to materials and/or behaviors, both of which a substance abuse counselor must learn to recognize and treat.
 Some of the most common substances and activities than can result in compulsive behavior and dependency are:

-While substance abuse may be their primary concentration, addiction social workers are typically extensively trained in pharmacology, individual counseling, and group counseling techniques.
+While substance abuse may be their primary concentration, people in clinical social work are typically extensively trained in pharmacology, individual counseling, and group counseling techniques.
 This is, in large part, due to the fact that many substance abuse disorders go hand-in-hand with mental disorders.
 In fact, a significant portion of those diagnosed with addiction are also diagnosed with some form of mental illness.

 Integrated Treatment Models and Social Workers

-Working as an addiction social worker isn’t always an easy profession.
-In fact, the Health Resources and Services Administration (HRSA) projects that the prevalence of social workers will decrease by two percent before the year 2025.
+Working in licensed addiction social work isn’t always an easy profession.
+In fact, the Health Resources and Services Administration (HRSA) projects that the prevalence of social work education will decrease by two percent before the year 2025.
 Attrition, likely due to a difficult and emotionally charged work environment, will outpace the addition of newly trained professionals in the field.
-Those best-suited to become an addiction social worker can generally:
+Those best-suited to work in social work can generally:

 What is a Master of Social Work (MSW)?

-While some positions only require a bachelor’s degree, going through a master of social work (MSW) program with specialization in addiction is ideal if you want to gain a more thorough understanding of the field.
+While some positions only require a general bachelor’s degree, some require an advanced standing.
+Going through a master's in social work (MSW) program with specialization in addiction is ideal if you want to find a more advanced standing in the field.
 In addition to more professional opportunities, you’re also likely to receive higher pay.
 Further, completing a MSW program is generally recommended if you plan to apply for certification in your state.
-Not every location requires education of this level, but a significant number of states will not permit you practice without a master’s degree.
-Be sure to check your state’s specific certification requirements and process before selecting a master of social work program.
+Not every state university requires advanced standing education of this level, but a significant number of states will not permit you practice without a master’s in social work degree.
+Graduate students need to find the state’s specific certification requirements and process before selecting a master's in social work program.

 Benefits of an MSW with specialization in addiction include

-Every MSW program is different, but most consist of 30 to 60 credit hours.
+Every state university general MSW program is different, but most consist of 30 to 60 credit hours.
 A bachelor’s degree in a related field is often necessary for admittance and completion time is usually around two years.
 This can take longer, however, if additional prerequisite courses must be taken prior to beginning the program.
-“Fast track” options may also be available for candidates with extensive professional experience.
+“Fast track” options may also be available for graduate students with advanced standing.
 Some of the most common course content includes:

-Picking the right MSW program is important, especially if you plan to pursue certification in your state.
+Picking the right MSW program is important, especially if graduate students plan to pursue advanced standing certification in the state.
 It’s best not to rush the decision as you consider your options.
-Make sure you carefully research factors like cost, completion timeframe, course selection, and required prerequisites.
+Make sure you carefully research your state university factors like cost, completion timeframe, course selection, and required prerequisites.
 A program’s accreditation status is also important, as it can greatly impact your ability to transfer credits in the future.
 Some states do not recognize institutions that are not properly accredited, so it’s absolutely imperative you become familiar with the certification requirements where you live before selecting an MSW program.

-According to the Bureau of Labor Statistics Occupational Outlook Handbook, mental health and substance abuse social workers can expect to see employment growth of 19 percent before the year 2026.
+According to the Bureau of Labor Statistics Occupational Outlook Handbook, graduate students in mental health and substance abuse social work can expect to see employment growth of 19 percent before the year 2026.
 Compared to other occupations, this average rate of employment growth is much faster.
 This is likely due to projections that indicate an increase in the number of people seeking treatment for substance abuse and mental disorders.
 Additionally, it’s becoming more and more common for drug offenders to be provided with addiction treatment services instead of being sent to prison.
 This isn’t only more effective at decreasing substance abuse, it’s also more cost efficient.
-As many of these addiction programs are staffed by social workers, an increase in employment demand is expected.
+As many of these social work programs are open to students and are staffed by licensed social workers, an increase in employment demand is expected.

 Need for Addiction Social Workers

-All of these factors indicate that pursuing a career as an addiction social worker is a wise decision.
+All of these factors indicate that pursuing a career in addiction social work is a wise decision.
 There are likely to be many good job opportunities within the field, especially in the coming years.
 While many industries employ social workers specializing in substance abuse, some of the most common employers are: